Berlin to Shell: Remove old oil platforms in North Sea | DW | 17.10.2019

 Also upset by Shell's part-only removal plan, according to Germany, are Belgium, the Netherlands, Sweden, Luxembourg and the European Commission.

-The platforms — three mostly concrete and the fourth in steel — lie far offshore in the Brent field, north-east of Scotland and east of the Shetland Islands.
+The platforms — three mostly concrete and the fourth in steel — lie far offshore in the Brent field, north-east of Scotland, and east of the Shetland Islands, halfway toward Norway.

 'Clean up your mess!'